Crumlin Viaduct: Construction

 Chief Engineer Charles Liddell concluded that stone would be a poor choice for construction of a suitable bridge, as additional stone would need to be shipped to the valley, and the height of the resulting structure would result in an unstable and high-maintenance bridge.
 Further, the solidity of a stone structure would create additional compressed wind flow around the rail tracks, resulting in a possible safety hazard for passengers and train crew.
 Overall, the required over-engineered result would also have been very expensive.
-His recommendation therefore to the board was for a cast iron structure.
+His recommendation therefore to the board was for a cast-iron structure.

 Two tender responses were received by August 1852, with Liddell's recommendation for a design by Scottish civil engineer Thomas W. Kennard, using an amended design using the Warren truss.
 Contracts were signed in December 1852, with a stipulated completion date of 1 October 1857.
-After further experimentation of his design system at his father's Blaenavon Ironworks, the iron structures were cast at Kennard's Falkirk Ironworks and shipped to Newport Docks.
+After further experimentation with his design system at his father's Blaenavon Ironworks, the iron structures were cast at Kennard's Falkirk Ironworks and shipped to Newport Docks.

 Kennard began construction in October 1853 by building the Crumlin Viaduct Works on the east bank.
 Here castings from Falkirk were brought together with wrought iron from Blaenavon, and all fitting and fabrication work took place.
-After shortening the spur from the Monmouthshire and Brecon Canal, and with the natural land between the two valleys acting as the ninth pier, the first girder was hoisted into place on 3 December 1854.
+After shortening the spur from the Monmouthshire and Brecon Canal, and with the land between the two valleys acting as the ninth pier, the first girder was hoisted into place on 3 December 1854.
 The completed structure linking Pontypool Clarence Street railway station in the north via the Bryn Tunnel (398 yd) to the viaduct east end, came by the end of May 1857.

 Testing began that same month, in front of the Board of Trade Inspector, Colonel Wynne.
 Six locomotives loaded with pig iron or lead weighing a total of 370 lt were placed in charge of locomotive driver "Mad Jack" of Pontypool, who before making his first crossing had visited every public house in Crumlin.
 Mad Jack was actually John Thomas Jenkins, a locomotive driver born in 1821.
-He raced across the viaduct despite being told to go slow.
+He raced across the viaduct despite being told to go slowly.
 Upon completing the crossing he told the angry engineer "when eternity looks you straight in the face, you may as well go at full speed to meet it!"
 He died at 65 still in service with London and North Western Railways.
 After a series of tests, during which a deflection of less than 1.5 in was measured, the bridge was approved for use in the same month.